 Public Policy students are never required to repeat a course that duplicates material they have already mastered.
 Students may, by petition, substitute a different course for a core requirement whose material would be duplicative.
 This flexibility does not reduce the unit requirements for any degree.

 All Public Policy graduate students must secure a faculty adviser within the first two quarters they are enrolled in the M.A. or M.P.P. degree program.
 The director and student services staff can assist by suggesting suitable faculty advisers.
 The adviser need not be affiliated with the Public Policy Program, but does need to be a member of Stanford's Academic Council.
-To check the status of a faculty member, go to Stanford Who and check the box for "Search in Stanford and Affiliates View."
-After the faculty member's name, it will list if he or she is a Member of the Academic Council.
+To check the status of a faculty member, login to Stanford Who and after the faculty member's name, it will list if he or she is a Member of the Academic Council.
 Guidelines for faculty and student advising can be found on the VPGE site.

 MPP degree students are not permitted to enroll in PUBLPOL 309 Practicum without having completed the following core courses: PUBLPOL 301A Microeconomics, PUBLPOL 301B Cost-Benefit Analysis and Evaluation, ECON 102A Introduction to Statistical Methods (Postcalculus) for Social Scientists, PUBLPOL 303D Applied Econometrics for Public Policy, and PUBLPOL 306 Writing and Rhetoric for Policy Audiences.

-- Coursework — All core courses must be taken for a letter grade.
-Students must maintain a 3.0 (B) grade point average overall in courses applicable to the degree.
+- Coursework — Grading policy for 2020-21 has been modified.
+See above.
 All units must be taken in upper division (100-level) courses per university policy.